ssmall41/FF5-Coalition/README.md

 There are probably a million other things to consider.
 Ideas are always appreciated.

-### The third party I generated has the same job from the second party.
+### One party has a job from another party!
 What gives?
-Coalition is not the same as gauntlet runs, where every party has a unique set of jobs.
+Coalition is not the same as gauntlet runs, where every job shows up once (maybe twice).
 The same job could be selected for multiple parties, but the parties themselves will play differently.
-That said, one way to make parties play differently is to use different jobs, so 5 parties will see most of the jobs appearing.
+That said, one way to make parties play differently is to use different jobs, so 5 parties will see a lot of jobs appearing only once.